 Another great feature is the free plan with a hefty 10GB monthly data allowance, providing you register with your email address.
 As expected, the free plan restricts the number of servers available, but it’s still far more generous and usable than the freebie offerings you’ll find elsewhere.

 Privacy-wise, things are crystal-clear and detailed: there is no logging of VPN usage, IPs, historical session logs, and no records of incoming or outgoing IP addresses or your individual activities.
+Furthermore, this is all supported by a transparency report which says zero law enforcement and DMCA requests were complied with due to lack of relevant data.
 All good news.

-You can even sign up without providing an email address (but your monthly limit drops to 2GB on the free plan, in that case), and the small elements the service does record – OpenVPN username, VPN server connected to, time of connection, and amount of data transferred during the session – expire and are discarded within three minutes of the session being terminated.
+You can even sign up without providing an email address (but your monthly limit drops to 2GB on the free plan, in that case), and the small elements the service does record – OpenVPN username, VPN server connected to, time of connection, and amount of data transferred during the session – expire and are discarded as soon as you disconnect..

-There are three paid plans – the Pro plan with monthly, annual or biennial billing, and this gives you access to the full range of servers.
-The biennial plan offers the best overall value proposition.
+There are two paid plans – the Pro plan with monthly and annual billing, and this gives you access to the full range of servers.
+You also have a third option called "Build a plan", which allows you to manually configure your plan by choosing which locations you want.
 The packages available are:

 - Pro: Monthly plan - $9.00